SEN and disability

 Actions taken to ensure pupils with SEN are treated fairly

-All staff within the school are committed to providing the best teaching for all children, including children with SEN. In order to achieve this, differentiation for individual pupils with SEN is expected when required.
+All staff within the school are committed to providing the best teaching for all children, including children with SEN. In order to achieve this, differentiation for individual pupils with SEND is expected when required.
 The learning environment may also be adapted to scaffold learning e.g. through the provision of coloured overlays to aid some children’s reading.